Albly/UnsupSeg/README.md

 Phonemes clusterization was also implemented.

+The files with the code were taken from the author's github and some of them were changed for our tasks.

 ## Main Contributions
 The main contributions include:
 1. We replicated the original proposed model on the TIMIT dataset and profiled the performace.